bazurbat/jagen/doc/Manual.md

   but in general used for various autotools workaround (cleaning `.la` and `.pc` files and such); sets `DESTDIR` for `make` and `CMake`

-- **pkg_install_type** (`install.type`) — sets the type of the build system for
+- **pkg_install_type** (`install.type`) — Specifies the installation type of
-  the "install" stage; generally the same as the "build type" but can differ if overridden; supported values: GNU, make, CMake, linux_kernel, linux_module, none
+  the package.
+If not set defaults to the value of `build.type`.
+An additional special type "toolchain" can be used to install toolchain wrappers.

 - **pkg_name** — the package name of the currently executing stage